krr-up/mapf-instance-generator/README.md

   -h,         --help            Show this help message and exit -m,         --maze            Generate a maze
-  -r,         --random          Generate a random instance -s SIZE,    --size SIZE       Size of instance
+  -r,         --random          Generate a random instance -ro,        --room            Generate an instance with rooms -s SIZE,    --size SIZE       Size of instance
   -a AGENTS,  --agents AGENTS   Number of agents
-  -c [0-100], --cover [0-100]   Percentage of vertices covered -v,         --visualize       Convert generated instance to asprilo format and visualize it with asprilo visualizer
+  -c [0-100], --cover [0-100]   Percentage of vertices covered -w WIDTH,   --width           Width of rooms
+  -v,         --visualize       Convert generated instance to asprilo format and visualize it with asprilo visualizer
   ```
 The generator makes use of the following encodings that can also be used without the generator as follows: